xyzenin1/Twilight/README.md

 SPOTIFY_REDIRECT_URI=

+# main.js

+# Youtube.js
 Youtube.js:

 The Youtube file utilizes the onYouTubeIframeAPIReady function, meaning that it allows Youtube videos to be played without the need to be seen in the app; the video is played in the background, so it acts like an audio player.

+# spotify.js

+# saved_songs.js

 # Still In Development
-This app is no where near finished due to only being worked on for a short period of time; for example, the shuffle function for the playlists is not implemented yet, but will be in the future.
+This app is no where near finished, as there are many plans for this app int he near future.